ubports/click/doc/hooks.rst

-   The value of Pattern is a printf format string which must contain exactly one %s substitution: the package manager substitutes the unique Click package name (e.g. com.example.app) into it and creates the resulting path as a symlink to a path provided by the Click package.
+   The value of Pattern is a printf format string which must contain exactly one %s substitution: the package manager substitutes the unique Click package name (e.g. com.example.app) into it to get the target path.
+On install, it creates the target path as a symlink to a path provided by the Click package; on upgrade, it changes the target path to be a symlink to the path in the new version of the Click package; on removal, it unlinks the target path.

    If the Exec key is present, its value is executed as if passed to the shell after the above symlink is created.
 A non-zero exit status is an error; hook implementors must be careful to make commands in Exec fields robust.
+Note that this command intentionally takes no arguments, and will be run on install, upgrade, and removal; it must be written such that it causes the system to catch up with the current state of all installed hooks.

    For the optional Trigger key, see below.